Can You Be a Good Teacher Without Working Crazy Hours?

 So if you’re ready to finally make balance a priority – and you’re thinking you could use some help answering all those “How can I….?” questions, I hope you’ll join us this summer in the 40 Hour Teacher Workweek Club.
 You can get all the details about the program here.

-And whether you join us or not, I hope you’ll seriously consider what “putting in the time” looks like in your life – and whether you’ve allowed it to get a bit out of whack.
+This challenge will help you consider what “putting in the time” looks like in your life – and whether you’ve allowed it to get a bit out of whack.
 Don’t be bound by the guilt that says “I have to.”
 Don’t be chained by limiting beliefs that say, “I can’t.”
 Remember the stakes, determine to fight for balance, and start searching for the creative solutions that come from “How can I?”

 Be excellent.
 Put in the time.
 Just not too much.